O JARGON BUSTER

 - Chasing Start

-The total time taken by each competitor during the previous day(s) is
+total time taken by each competitor during the previous

 - Check